 Paul L. Anderson is an Oracle Groundbreaker Ambassador and Java Champion.
 He is the Director of Training and founding member of the Anderson Software Group, a leading provider of training courses in Java, Python, Go, and other programming languages.
 Paul is an experienced speaker and specializes in making the technical aspects of software engineering fun and understandable.
 He is the co-author of eight textbooks on software programming.

-Rafael Del Nero is Brazilian, creator of NoBugsProject, author of "No Bugs, No Stress - Create a Life-Changing Software Without Destroying Your Life".
-Rafael believes that there are many things involved to create high-quality software and most times developers are not even aware of them.
+Rafael del Nero is a Java Champion & Oracle Groundbreaker Ambassador, creator of the Java Challengers initiative and quiz master in Oracle Dev Gym, is the author of "Golden Lessons - 100 Insights to Overcome Life's Challenges and Achieve Your Career Dreams."
+Rafael believes there are many techniques involved in creating high-quality software that developers are often unaware of.
 His life's purpose is to help Java developers use better programming practices to code quality software for stress-free projects with fewer bugs.

 I grew up in Northern Germany and attended the Christian-Albrechts-Universität in Kiel, a harbor town at the Baltic sea.
 I received a M.S. in computer science from Syracuse University, and a Ph.D. in mathematics from the University of Michigan in Ann Arbor.
 I taught computer science at San Jose State University for almost thirty years and held visiting appointments at universities in Germany, Switzerland, Vietnam, and Macau.
 I was a “serial entrepreneur” before that was a thing, including a stint as VP and CTO of a dot com startup that went from three people in a tiny office to a public company.
 In my copious spare time I write books and develop online courses for beginning and professional programmers.